Wafulaprecy/Medical-chatbot/README.md

 ## 🔧 Installation & Setup

 ### 🏗 Future Improvements
-🔹 **Fine-tuning the model for better medical accuracy 🔹 **Enhancing the UI with chatbot avatars and animations 🔹 **Adding voice input/output for accessibility
-🔹 **Deploying the app online using Flask & Docker
+🔹Fine-tuning the model for better medical accuracy 🔹Enhancing the UI with chatbot avatars and animations 🔹Adding voice input/output for accessibility 🔹Deploying the app online using Flask & Docker